ciroque/the-dagwood/docs/demo/src/introduction.md

 The demo follows a carefully crafted progression from simple concepts to advanced architectures.
 Each section builds on the previous one, culminating in a sophisticated workflow orchestration system that demonstrates the power of modern Rust development.

-**Let's start with our first example: Hello World!**
+**Let's start with the first example: Hello World!**

 ---

-> 💡 **Tip**: Keep the terminal window visible alongside this presentation to see the live execution results as we progress through each example.
+> 💡 **Tip**: Keep the terminal window visible alongside this presentation to see the live execution results as the examples progress.